Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights

 \section{Compiler Support}

 This section provides an overview of the compiler support for sparse deep learning accelerators.
-It focuses on four main topics: \begin{itemize}[leftmargin=*] \item Intermediate representations.
+It focuses on: \begin{itemize}[leftmargin=*] \item Intermediate representations (IRs).
 They determine what type of code the compiler can support and what kind of compiler transformations it can perform. \item Support for sparse tensors.
-This subsection discusses challenges in supporting sparse deep learning in compilers and compilers developed to overcome these challenges. \item Compiler optimizations.
-To accelerate sparse deep learning, hardware accelerators require the use of advanced code optimization techniques.
+This subsection discusses compilation challenges in supporting sparse deep learning and compilers developed to overcome these challenges. \item Compiler optimizations.
 This subsection provides an overview of state-of-the-art techniques that allow the compiler to apply advanced optimizations and generate the most efficient code from high-level neural network descriptions. \item Accelerator ISAs and code generation.
 This subsection focuses on accelerator ISAs (e.g., instruction set for high-level tensor operations) and the compiler support for machine code generation for accelerators. \end{itemize}